Best Residence by Investment Lawyers in Borgholm

 Frequently Asked Questions

-Does Sweden offer a residence-by-investment or golden visa?
+Does Sweden offer a residence by investment or golden visa?

-Is there a minimum investment amount?
+Is there a minimum investment amount to qualify?

-Can my spouse and children join me?
+Can my spouse and children come with me?

 Additional Resources